mateogon/EpubSummarizer/README.md

 # EpubSummarizer

-EpubSummarizer is a tool designed to extract content from EPUB files, consolidate the extracted content into text files, and summarize the chapters using the OpenAI API.
+EpubSummarizer is a tool designed to extract content from EPUB files, prepare the extracted content into text files, and summarize the chapters using the OpenAI API.
 The summaries highlight key ideas, golden nuggets, practical and applicable principles, and paradigms and thinking models.

 ## Features

 - Extract content from single or multiple EPUB files.
-- Clean and consolidate extracted content into plain text files.
+- Clean and prepare extracted content into plain text files.
 - Summarize chapters with key ideas, golden nuggets, practical advice, and paradigms.

 ## Prerequisites